agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 21.md

 -----

-### Part 3: ESG - Navigating by a Modern Compass 🧭
+### <span style="color: #1565C0;">Part 3: ESG - Navigating by a Modern Compass 🧭</span>

 In recent years, investors have started looking beyond just financial numbers.
 They are increasingly focused on **Environmental, Social, and Governance (ESG)** factors, which can have a real impact on a company's long-term value and risk profile.

 Why do investors care about ESG?

   * **Regulatory Risk:** Governments are cracking down on issues like climate change and data privacy.
   * **Financial Impact:** A bad environmental record can lead to huge fines.
 Poor social practices can damage a brand's reputation and lose customers.
 Weak governance can lead to fraud.
   * **Investor Demand:** Many investors, especially younger ones, want their money to align with their values.

 ESG analysis also considers **negative externalities**—costs that a company imposes on society but doesn't pay for itself, like pollution.

-#### **The Three Pillars of ESG**
+#### <span style="color: #6A1B9A;">3.1 The Three Pillars of ESG</span>

 | Pillar | What It Covers | Examples |
 | :--- | :--- | :--- |